 Cities Can Get Really Creative with Snow Disposal

 After snow storms and blizzards, where does the snow go?
 Different cities employ various snow disposal methods.
 Many haul it away to parking lots or other wide-open spaces where it can sit until the weather warms up and it melts.
 During particularly snowy seasons, cities are sometimes forced to dump snow in the ocean.
 Some cities use snow melter machines, which use hot water to melt 30 to 50 tons of snow an hour.
 This method is quick but costly—a single machine can cost $200,000.
-And if you’re looking to clear your own driveway, steal these 30 Easy Ways to Get Rid of Ice and Snow.

 Most People Struck by Lightning Will Survive

 About 2,000 people are killed around the world by lightning each year.
 However, hundreds more survive strikes but suffer from a variety of lasting complications, including memory loss, dizziness, weakness, numbness, and other life-altering ailments.
 Lightning strikes can cause cardiac arrest and severe burns, but the fact is, 9 of every 10 people survive.
 The average American has about a 1 in 5,000 chance of being struck by lightning during their lifetime.
 And for more mind-blowing facts, check out these 50 Facts So Crazy You Won’t Believe They’re Actually True.

 To discover more amazing secrets about living your best life, click here to follow us on Instagram!